stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 .. note::

-  To import user accounts from an LDAP or Social Directory, please see :ref:`non-cloud-login`.
+  To import user accounts from an LDAP or Social Directory, please see :ref:`mirror-login`.

 Due to the sheer number of database types and the variation between individual data models, the actual importing of users is not something that Stormpath handles at this time.
 What we recommend is that you write a script that is able to iterate through your database and grab the necessary information.
 Then the script uses our APIs to re-create the user base in the Stormpath database.